marcobernhardt/SudokuSolver/readme.md

 # Header

-This is a Sudoku solver implemente in python.
+This is a Sudoku solver implemented in python.